 - You should request feedback as often as possible to ensure that you have transparency in your work

 - You should request feedback when you are working closely with colleagues on a project

 - You should request feedback from your manager

-If you have any questions about Lattice or giving feedback within Lattice please reach out to me or your manager.
+If you have any questions about Lattice or giving feedback within Lattice, please reach out to your manager or me.

 For additional email and presentation deck templates, be sure to check out our Change Management Hub in Lattice University.